manyprojects/e-commerce-client/README.md

 ### Features

-1. User registration: new users can create an account by providing a username,email, and password
+1. User registration: new users can create an account by providing a username, email, and password

 2. User auth: registered users can log in to their accounts with JWT authentication